mucommander/mucommander/PLAN.md

 **Exit criteria**: app builds & passes tests on Java 25.

-### Phase 4 — Dependency upgrades + S3 backend modernization (one PR)
+### Phase 4 — Dependency upgrades (one PR)

-**Replace abandoned `jets3t` with AWS SDK v2** for the S3 module (the largest single change in this PR):
-- Drop `org.jets3t:jets3t:0.9.7` and the bundled `mail.osgi-1.4.jar`.
-- Add `software.amazon.awssdk:s3` (latest 2.x) as the new backend.
-- Rewrite `S3File`, `S3Panel`, `S3FileURL`, and the OSGi `Activator` against the new SDK.
-Keep the existing `barebones-protocol-api` SPI shape so the rest of the app sees no behavioural change beyond authentication / endpoint configuration improvements.
-- Verify against AWS S3 + MinIO (S3-compatible) in manual smoke tests before merge.
+**Drop the jets3t-based S3 module wholesale.** The original Phase-4 plan called for an in-place rewrite from `jets3t` to AWS SDK v2; that is a ~1.7k-LOC refactor with a very different API surface, no live test endpoint in CI, and so an outsized risk inside a phase that is otherwise about safe dep bumps.
+Phase 4 therefore deletes the `barebones-protocol-s3` subproject entirely (along with its bundled `mail.osgi-1.4.jar`); reintroducing S3 on AWS SDK v2 is split into a dedicated **Phase 11**.

+After this commit there is no `org.jets3t` dependency anywhere in the build, and no `mail.osgi-1.4.jar` artifact in `libs/`.

 **Bumps**:
 - `mwiede:jsch` 0.2.10 → ≥ 0.2.21 (fixes Terrapin CVE-2023-48795).